KeenCustomerSuccess/keen-csv.rb/README.md

 # keen-csv.rb

-Adds an option to the [official Keen gem](https://github.com/keenlabs/keen-gem) for converting hte Keen response into a multiline CSV string.
+Adds an option to the [official Keen gem](https://github.com/keenlabs/keen-gem) for converting the Keen response into a multiline CSV string.

 ### Installation